-This is the sixth installment of an ongoing series about the launch of a local coffee shop and roastery.
+The sixth installment of a series about the launch of a local coffee shop and roastery.
+Read all of the From the Ground Up stories

 When Michael Haft and Harrison Suarez drive to Baltimore to meet with suppliers for their forthcoming coffee shop and roastery, they bring enough coffee for a much longer journey.
 A spigoted dispenser is buckled in the back seat like a child's car seat, next to business texts such as "The Outsiders: Eight Unconventional CEOs and their Radically Rational Blueprint for Success."
 Their preferred driving music is Drake.